pronovic/gha-shared-workflows/README.md

 # Shared GitHub Workflows

 These are shared GitHub workflows used by my open source Python repositories.
-The workflows rely on on my standard build process, which is based on my custom [run-script-framework](https://github.com/pronovic/run-script-framework).
+The workflows rely on my standard build process, which is implemented in the [run-script-framework](https://github.com/pronovic/run-script-framework) repository.

 ## Previous Standards